maxdeviant/degree/Assignment_6.md

 ###Stage One – Hook

 The first stage is when the target first receives the phish.
 The phish is most often an email, claiming to be from a trusted entity, such as a financial institution or a friend.
 The email will always contain a call to action for the target, with the call to action often being of relative importance and incredibly time sensitive.
 The email will do its best to convince the reader of its purported legitimacy in order for the second stage to be followed through without hesitation.

+When phishing attempts are publicized, reports will often refer to this stage, as it is the identifying piece of a phish.
+Famous examples of hooks include the Nigerian scams, which often instructed users to make a deposit to a bank account in order for a larger sum of money to be released, of which the user would receive a cut.

+The hook is also the stage that most preventative measures target, as a user familiar with the idiosyncrasies of a particular variety of phish will be less likely to fall for it.

 ###Stage Two – Line